 Students will expand and apply their knowledge of fundamental math, science, and engineering principles.
 They will design components, systems, or processes necessary to meet product specifications and design constraints.
 Students will demonstrate their understanding of modern manufacturing processes.

-Even though an associate’s degree in Engineering Technology takes less credits to complete, students will be able to develop and use the techniques, skills, and modern tools necessary for the engineering practice.
-They will learn how to function well within a multidisciplinary team and communicate effectively in both oral and written format.
+Even though an associate’s degree in Engineering Technology takes fewer credits, students can develop and use the techniques, skills, and modern tools necessary for engineering practice.
+They will learn to function well within a multidisciplinary team and communicate effectively in oral and written formats.

 Highlighted Career Paths